qichunren/codeigniter_vender/README.md

 This will generate codeIgniter project into your RAILS_ROOT/public with given sub directory name.

     rails g ci:controller Page about_us help

 This will generate a controller named Page and two pages (about_us.php and help) for you.

+    rails g ci:model User name:string email:string

+This will generate a codeigniter model named User_model and 'create_users' migration for you.

 Enjoy it!